-We think grandma would approve of how Cocofloss’s initial donations to WCN will help fund reforestation efforts in Brazil through a local organization called Instituto de Pesquisas Ecológias (IPÊ).
-Co-founded by Brazilian forestry engineer Dr. Laury Cullen, Jr. in 1992, IPÊ has a long-term goal: Plant 3 million native trees and complete a 6,000 hectare wildlife corridor — Brazil's first and largest corridor — linking the two largest protected areas of the interior Atlantic Forest in the state of Sao Paulo.
+We think grandma would approve of how Cocofloss’s donations to WCN will help fund reforestation efforts in Brazil through a local organization called Instituto de Pesquisas Ecológias (IPÊ).
+Co-founded by Brazilian forestry engineer Dr. Laury Cullen, Jr. in 1992, IPÊ has already established a 6,000 hectare wildlife corridor — Brazil's first and largest corridor — linking the two largest protected areas of the interior Atlantic Forest in the state of Sao Paulo.

 To reach this high goal, IPÊ takes the sustainable approach of training local farmers in “agroforestry,” which integrates planting native trees with producing food crops or pastureland — creating greater profits for both the farmers and the forest.
 Dr. Cullen says, “We win because we now have an army of people helping to plant new forest, and the small landholders win because they get to make a living.”

 Linking tracts of land to create wildlife corridors is essential to the survival of the Atlantic Forest’s 18 endangered species.

 With your help, Cocofloss’s donation will buy thousands of diverse tree seedlings (over 100 different native species) for the Atlantic Forest — a wet, tropical region where trees grow quickly, giving hope for a speedy recovery.
 Locals will plant these sprouts to create additional habitat that links tracts of land to bolster the essential wildlife corridor.
 The project will also directly employ 200 people from poor, rural communities.